strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 It is recommended that you develop a dedicated [plugin](/developer-docs/latest/development/plugins-development.md) for custom fields.
 Custom-field plugins include both a server and admin panel part.
 The custom field must be registered in both parts before it is usable in Strapi's admin panel.

-Once created and used, in the attributes defined in `schema.json` files for the models, custom fields are defined as just another type of field (i.e. `type: 'custom-field'`) with a few additional attributes depending on the custom field used (see [models documentation](/developer-docs/latest/development/backend-customization/models.md#custom-fields)).
+Once created and used, custom fields are defined like any other attribute in the model's `schema.json`.
+An attribute using a custom field will have its type represented as `customField` (i.e. `type: 'customField'`).
+Depending on the custom field being used a few additional properties may be present in the attribute's definition (see [models documentation](/developer-docs/latest/development/backend-customization/models.md#custom-fields)).
 <!-- The section linked above will be part of another PR, but basically it's about mentioning that in schema files, custom fields are defined with `type: 'custom-field'` and a possible additional `customField` key for the uid (`global::…` or `plugin::…`), plus possibly additional keys (e.g. `options` for a `select` setting, etc.) -->

 ::: note